-(December 1, 2017 - December 1, 2019)
+(December 1, 2017 - February 15, 2024)

-She has been a member of numerous other boards and committees for almost 25 years and is currently on the SLRD Area C Agriculture Advisory Committee.
-She and her husband Geoff own a farm in the Pemberton area and have two daughters and four grandchildren.
+Susan is Chair of her local community Fire Board.
+She and her husband Geoff own and operate a 130-acre farm in the Pemberton area.
+With the help of their two daughters and four grandchildren, they raise cattle, hogs, and chickens, plus tend a large garden and apple orchard.
 Susan is a recipient of the Queen Elizabeth II Diamond Jubilee Medal for her contributions to Canadian cities and communities.

-(February 21, 2018 - February, 21 2019)
+(February 21, 2018 - February, 15 2024)

 She previously served as a trustee for the Coast Mountain School District.
 Ms. Halbauer holds her Associate Degree specializing in Criminology from North West Community College and her Master of Business Administration from the University of British Columbia.

-(February 21, 2018 - February 21, 2019)
+(February 21, 2018 - February 15, 2024)

-(December 1, 2017 - December 1, 2019)
+(December 1, 2017 - February 15, 2024)